dswisher/swish-mapper/README.md

 The set of reports to generate is specified in the project file (see above).
 This section describes each report.

+## Document Report

+* Format: HTML
+* Status: Not yet implemented

+A list of all elements in one data source or sink.

 ## Dictionary Report

 * Format: HTML